faciledictu/frontend-dev-memo/docs/browser/events.md

 ## Event Propagation

 Event propagation determines the order in which event handlers are executed.

+### Bubbling

-Bubbling.
-The event starts from the target element and bubbles up to the ancestors.
-By default, all event handlers are executed on this phase.
-Capturing:
+The event starts from the target element and bubbles up to the ancestors. _By default_, all event handlers are executed on this phase.

+### Capturing

 The event starts from the root and captures down to the target element.
 To execute the event handler on this phase, you need to add `{ capture: true }` (or just `true`) as the third argument.